-- examine the concept of Federalism - chart the structure of the Canadian Government after Confederation - compare the power given to the different levels of Government by the BNA Act - explain the role of the individual in the democratic process in Canada
+- · describe the concept of Federalism - chart the structure of the Canadian government after Confederation - compare the power given to the different levels of government by the BNA Act - explain the role of the individual in the democratic process in Canada

-- make a class display, collage or a hall wall mural which shows the various responsibilities and powers of each level of government, e.g. the federal government a symbol of the nation and symbols representing the powers of the federal government, e.g. defense, revenue.
-Students should be encouraged to design their own symbols but can use clip art and links to WWW for examples from which they can design their own. - determine the individuals or groups who would not have had the right to vote in the first federal election in 1867 and reasons why.
+- make a class display, collage, or hall wall mural that shows the various responsibilities and powers of each level of government (e.g. the federal government-a symbol of the nation and symbols representing the powers of the federal government such as defence and revenue).
+Students should be encouraged to design their own symbols but can use clip art and links to the World Wide Web for ideas from which they can design their own. - determine the individuals or groups who would not have had the right to vote in the first federal election in 1867 and reasons why.
 The results may be organized as follows:

 Who Could Not Vote in 1867?

-Individuals/Groups Reasons
+Individual/Groups Reasons

 Women

 People who did not own property

 Aboriginal peoples

 Those younger than age 21

 Prisoners

-- write "want ads" (job descriptions) for various positions/roles of government leaders, e.g., Prime Minister, Premier, MP, MLA, Senator, Mayor, Councillor.
+- write "want ads" (including job descriptions) for various government leaders (e.g., Prime Minister, Premier, MP, MLA, Senator, Mayor, or Councillor).
 Describe their responsibilities and the qualities wanted in that role.
 Teachers can invite representatives of various levels of government to the classroom to respond to the students' ads. - research statistics on voter turnout for several recent elections.
 Report the findings as a series of bar graphs and brainstorm reasons for a low turnout.
 Compare voter turnout in Canada with that in other countries.

 • assume the position of the Prime Minister, Governor General, Minister of Parliament, Premier, or Mayor.
-Other students may prepare a list of questions they would ask the "politician" about how well our political system politically empowers ordinary Canadians.
-The following chart may be used to organize the questions. and then the information gathered.
+Other students may prepare lists of questions they would ask each "politician" about how well our political system politically empowers ordinary Canadians.
+The following chart may be used to organize the questions and the information gathered.

 How well does the political system empower Canadians?

-Politician What I want to know What I learned
+Politican What I want to know.
+What I learned.

 Prime Minister

 Governor General

 Minister of Parliament

 Premier

 Mayor

-• design a presentation format, e.g., a poster, TV ad, or newspaper ad, to convince someone to vote who does not intend to.
+• design a presentation format (e.g., a poster, television ad, or newspaper ad) to convince someone who does not intend to vote, to do so.

-Mathematics F3 Select, defend, and use appropriate data collection methods and evaluate issues to be considered when collecting data F5 Construct appropriate data displays, grouping data where appropriate and taking into consideration the nature of data
+- F3 Select, defend, and use appropriate data collection methods and evaluate issues to be considered when collecting data - F5 Construct appropriate data displays, grouping data where appropriate and taking into consideration the nature of data